 Alone, these factors do not cause ulcers, but they can make ulcers worse and more difficult to heal.

 Internal bleeding.
 Bleeding can occur as slow blood loss that leads to anemia or as severe blood loss that may require hospitalization or a blood transfusion.
 Severe blood loss may cause black or bloody vomit or black or bloody stools.

 Obstruction.
-Peptic ulcers can block passage of food through the digestive tract, causing you to become full easily, to vomit and to lose weight through either swelling from inflammation or scarring.
+Peptic ulcers can block passage of food through the digestive tract, causing you to become full easily, to vomit and to lose weight either through swelling from inflammation or through scarring.

 Protect yourself from infections.
 It's not clear just how H. pylori spreads, but there's some evidence that it could be transmitted from person to person or through food and water.

 You can take steps to protect yourself from infections, such as H. pylori, by frequently washing your hands with soap and water and by eating foods that have been cooked completely.

 Use caution with pain relievers.
 If you regularly use pain relievers that increase your risk of peptic ulcer, take steps to reduce your risk of stomach problems.
 For instance, take your medication with meals.